nglaeser/nglaeser.github.io/_pages/about.md

   - /about.html
 ---

 :loudspeaker: **_I am currently looking for applied research positions in industry.
-Please see [my CV](./cv.md) and reach out if you think I may be a good fit!_**
+Please see [my résumé](../files/Glaeser_resume.pdf) and reach out if you think I may be a good fit!_**

 Hello!
-I am an applied cryptographer[^1] working on the design and analysis of cryptographic protocols, especially in the context of blockchains.
+I am an [applied cryptographer](https://www.cs.umd.edu/~kaptchuk/blog/post/work-with-me.html#appliedcrypto) working on the design and analysis of cryptographic protocols, especially in the context of blockchains.
+My work aims to bridge theory and practice with the goal of helping to empower users, increase privacy, and reduce or eliminate trusted third parties.

-I defended my PhD dissertation entitled **["Practical Cryptography for Blockchains: Secure Protocols with Minimal Trust"](../files/diss.pdf)** in December, advised by [Jonathan Katz](https://www.cs.umd.edu/~jkatz/) at the [University of Maryland](https://www.cs.umd.edu/people/nglaeser) and [Giulio Malavolta](https://sites.google.com/view/giuliomalavolta/) at the [Max Planck Institute for Security and Privacy](https://www.mpi-sp.org/person/116161/14251) via the [Maryland-Max Planck Program](https://www.cs.umd.edu/maryland-max-planck).
+I completed my PhD in Computer Science in December 2024, advised by [Jonathan Katz](https://www.cs.umd.edu/~jkatz/) at the [University of Maryland](https://www.cs.umd.edu/people/nglaeser) (UMD) and [Giulio Malavolta](https://sites.google.com/view/giuliomalavolta/) at the [Max Planck Institute for Security and Privacy](https://www.mpi-sp.org/person/116161/14251) (MPI-SP) via the [Maryland-Max Planck Program](https://www.cs.umd.edu/maryland-max-planck).
+My dissertation was entitled **["Practical Cryptography for Blockchains: Secure Protocols with Minimal Trust"](../files/diss.pdf)**.

-In summer 2023, I was a research intern at [a16z crypto](https://a16zcrypto.com/research/), and the summer before that I was at [NTT Research](https://ntt-research.com/cis/).
+In summer 2023, I was a research intern at [a16z crypto](https://a16zcrypto.com/research/), and in summer 2022, I was at [NTT Research](https://ntt-research.com/cis/).
 I was also a recipient of the [NSF Graduate Research Fellowship](https://www.nsfgrfp.org/).

-<span style="color: gray;">*How to pronounce my name: No-Amy Glay-zer[^2]*</span>
+<span style="color: gray;">*How to pronounce my name: No-Amy Glay-zer[^1]*</span>

-[^1]: Ideally of the type described by Gabe Kaptchuk [here](https://www.cs.umd.edu/~kaptchuk/blog/post/work-with-me.html#appliedcrypto).
-[^2]: This is an approximation for English speakers.
+[^1]: This is an approximation for English speakers.
 See the more accurate pronunciation [here](./name).

 News
 ---
+- **2025-09-15:** I am on the program committee for [Financial Cryptography 2026](https://fc26.ifca.ai/index.html) -- please consider submitting your relevant work!
+The deadline has been extended to September 20, 2025.
 - **2025-01-28:** In writing my dissertation, I significantly reworked the formalism of [naysayer proofs](./publications.md#Naysayer proofs) and clarified details in our main theorem and example constructions.
 The [eprint version](https://eprint.iacr.org/2023/1472) has now been updated with these improvements!
 Go check it out :)
 <!-- - **2024-11-22:** I am currently looking for applied research positions in industry in cryptographic protocol design and related areas.
 Please see [my CV](./cv.md) and reach out if you think I may be a good fit! -->
 - **2024-10-28:** I succesfully defended my dissertation, entitled ["Practical Cryptography for Blockchains: Secure Protocols with Minimal Trust"](../files/diss.pdf)!